patrick-ogrady/website/hackmd/vryx-poc.md

 # Processing 5 Billion Micropayments (at 100k TPS) with Vryx and Vilmo

 Over the last few days, the first [Vryx](https://hackmd.io/@patrickogrady/rys8mdl5p) devnet processed **5 billion micropayments** at a sustained rate of **100,000 transactions per second (TPS)**.
-This test involved 10,000,000 active accounts (2,500,000 active every 60 seconds and 95,000 active every second) sending simple transfers to each other.
-The likelihood that a particular account was active in a transaction was given by the [Zipf-Mandelbrot Law](https://en.wikipedia.org/wiki/Zipf%27s_law) with a standard parameterization (`a=~1`, `b=~2.7`).
-The devnet was validated by 50 equal-weight nodes (32 vCPU, 64 GB RAM, 100 GB io2 SSD) distributed over 5 regions (us-west-2, us-east-1, ap-south-1, ap-northeast-1, eu-west-1).
-Transactions were issued to 1 of 5 API nodes (1 per region) by a single issuer in eu-west-1.
+This test involved 10,000,000 active accounts (2,500,000 active every 60 seconds and 95,000 active every second) sending transfers to each other.
+The likelihood that a particular account was active in a transaction was given by a [Zipf-Mandelbrot Distribution](https://en.wikipedia.org/wiki/Zipf%27s_law) with a standard parameterization (`a=~1`, `b=~2.7`).
+The devnet was validated by 50 equal-weight instances (32 vCPU, 64 GB RAM, 100 GB io2 SSD) running Snowman Consensus across 5 regions (us-west-2, us-east-1, ap-south-1, ap-northeast-1, eu-west-1).
+Transactions were issued to 1 of 5 API nodes (1 per region) by a single issuer located in eu-west-1.

 ![Transactions Per Second](https://patrickogrady.xyz/images/vryx-poc/transactions-rate.png)

 You can view the code that powered this devnet [here](https://github.com/ava-labs/hypersdk/pull/711).
-You can reproduce these results (or modify any of the configuration like the number of validators) in your own AWS account by [running this script (single command)](https://github.com/ava-labs/hypersdk/blob/dadbb8248d6b499eb38b14d6014a1e42a012e4d1/examples/morpheusvm/scripts/deploy.devnet.sh).
+You can reproduce these results (or modify any of the configuration like the number of validators) in your own AWS account by [running this script](https://github.com/ava-labs/hypersdk/blob/dadbb8248d6b499eb38b14d6014a1e42a012e4d1/examples/morpheusvm/scripts/deploy.devnet.sh).

 > This code is under active development and is not considered production-ready.
 If you run into any issues, please post them in the [HyperSDK repository](https://github.com/ava-labs/hypersdk/issues)!

 ## Proving Vryx Viability: Sustaining 100k TPS

-In January, Ava Labs released [Vryx](https://hackmd.io/@patrickogrady/rys8mdl5p), a fortified decoupled state machine replication construction that provided a path to scale the throughput of each [Avalanche HyperSDK-enabled blockchain to over 100,000 TPS](https://www.theblock.co/post/274683/ava-labs-outlines-scaling-solution-vryx-in-plan-for-avalanche-to-reach-100000-tps).
+In January, Ava Labs released [Vryx](https://hackmd.io/@patrickogrady/rys8mdl5p), a fortified decoupled state machine replication construction that provided a path to scale the throughput of each [Avalanche HyperSDK blockchain instance to over 100,000 TPS](https://www.theblock.co/post/274683/ava-labs-outlines-scaling-solution-vryx-in-plan-for-avalanche-to-reach-100000-tps).
 Providing a path and walking that path, however, are two different things.
-When translating a specification into running code, any engineer will tell you that unknown unknowns can arise and sink an entire project (unforeseen issues with a design render an approach infeasible).
+When translating a specification into running code, any engineer will tell you that unknown unknowns can sink any promising project (unforeseen issues with a design render an approach infeasible).

-My first goal after the Vryx publication, for this reason, was to write a Vryx Proof-of-Concept to test the viability and performance of the core ideas proposed (can we hit 100k TPS on a multi-regional devnet?).
-[Tens of thousands of lines of code](https://github.com/ava-labs/hypersdk/pull/711) later, I am happy to report that the Vryx viability assessment was successful.
+My first goal after the Vryx publication, for this reason, was to write a quick-and-dirty HyperSDK integration of Vryx to test the viability and performance of the core ideas proposed (can we hit 100k TPS on a multi-regional devnet?).
+[Tens of thousands of lines of code](https://github.com/ava-labs/hypersdk/pull/711) later, I am happy to report that the Vryx viability assessment was a success.
 Not only did the devnet sustain 100k TPS, it did so when deployed using a [script](https://github.com/ava-labs/hypersdk/blob/dadbb8248d6b499eb38b14d6014a1e42a012e4d1/examples/morpheusvm/scripts/deploy.devnet.sh) that anyone else could use to replicate the results (and to explore the performance of other configurations).
+While there were learnings that will be incorporated into Vryx, none of the learnings undermined the practicality of the approach or raised concern that Vryx would not work in a production setting.

 ![Cumulative Transactions](https://patrickogrady.xyz/images/vryx-poc/transactions-cummulative.png)